Musical selections in The Wizard of Oz: 1995 Rhino Records deluxe soundtrack album

 In 1995, all previous albums of The Wizard of Oz were supplanted by Rhino Records' extensive, new 2-CD soundtrack album featuring not only all the songs, but also all of Herbert Stothart's background music, as well as outtake pieces of music, the opening and closing credits music, all of the songs cut from the film following its sneak previews, and demos for the songs.
-(See track listing below.)
 In all, this album played for well over two hours, longer than the actual film.
 All of the songs and music, except for the demos, were presented in the exact order that they would have been heard in the film had it not been slightly trimmed before release.

 The 1995 album contains no spoken dialogue.
 One vocal not heard on the album is the Winkies' chanting of "O – Ee– Oh!
 Yeoo – Oh!" outside the Wicked Witch's castle, since only the instrumental music track is included.
 Also unheard is the "Lions and tigers and bears!" chant.
 Another oddity is that although a full track of the "Cyclone" instrumental is used, in lieu of the film's shortened soundtrack which has an audible edit, only one of the two tracks for the segment was located, so the mix is different from the "normal" version.

 A single-disc version was also produced, containing only the vocal selections, the main title, the "Cyclone" instrumental, and the score for the final scene where Dorothy goes home.
 The single-disc still contained all of the vocal outtakes, with the exception of the "Over The Rainbow" reprise, and extended versions of songs but discarded almost all of the background score.
 Despite the existence of multi-track recordings, which had been made to create a more full and balanced monaural track for the film, none of the music on either release was mixed in stereo.